bronson/teensy-metal/README.md

 ## Test Programs

+Most of these programs come configured for the Teensy++2.0 but check the Makefile to be sure.

 * streamer: writes messages that hid_listen can read.
 It shows that it takes around 1 second for usb_debug_only to connect, and that the first ~16 characters are buffered.